 - Menopause happens when a female has finished generating the hormones that produce her monthly cycle and have gone 12 months without menstruation.

 - Post-menopause is the period that follows menopause.
 Females will be in this stage for their remaining life once this occurs.
 Postmenopausal women are more likely to have health problems such as osteoporosis and heart disease.

 What happens when menopause hits?

-NMN is a direct precursor of nicotinamide adenine dinucleotide (NAD+), hence it is thought to be essential for raising NAD+ levels in the body.
-Since NAD+ is a crucial coenzyme for the healthy operation of cells, it is important to understand how it is routinely formed from its precursors.
+Nicotinamide Adenine dinucleotide (NAD+) is a natural bimolecular nutrient found in all living things.
+It plays a vital role in optimising cellular function, which slows down the ageing process.
+NMN is a direct precursor of nicotinamide adenine dinucleotide (NAD+), making it essential for raising NAD+ levels in the body.
+NAD+ is a crucial coenzyme for the healthy operation of cells, which also includes the female reproductive system .

-What NMN does do for our system?
+What does NMN do for our system?

 How is NMN effective in menopause?

 Long-term oral NMN therapy has been found to provide anti-ageing benefits on the ovaries, according to an experiment conducted by researchers at Jiangsu University in China.
 The 20-week treatment of NMN therapy (0.5 mg/mL/day) showed several positive results, including the alleviation of mid-aged ovary ageing, conservation of the ovarian reserve of eggs, improvement in the shape of the ovaries, and a decrease in senescence in mid-aged mice.